gramalingam/onnx/docs/proposals/ShardingFormalism.md

 The constraints for these ops follow analogous cases above.
 Consider the simple case of matrix multiplication of two matrices of dimensions `[M, K]` and `[K, N]` producing an output matrix of dimension `[M, N]`.
+This operation is essentially a broadcast-reduction operation, where the first input is interpreted to have the shape `[M, K, 1]` and the second input is interpreted to have the shape `[1, K, N]`, and we perform a broadcast element-wise multiplication, followed by a reduce-sum along the `K` axis.
+The constraints and inference for the operation follows from the corresponding rules for broadcast and reduction described above.

 Axis 0 of the first input (with value `M`) is conceptually broadcast to the second input.
 Hence, its constraints and handling are similar to the treatment of broadcast axes for n-ary